McCain: 'We are not winning' push for immigration reform

 "We hope that as you face intense political pressure from powerful interest groups, you will draw wisdom and moral courage from our shared faith tradition.
 Catholic teaching values the human dignity and worth of all immigrants, regardless of legal status.
 We remind you that no human being made in the image of God is illegal," they wrote.

-In a telephone conference with reporters, Catholic University of America President John Garvey was asked about other actions the university presidents would take to get House members to pass an immigration bill.
+In a telephone conference with reporters, University of Notre Dame President John Jenkins was asked about other actions the university presidents would take to get House members to pass an immigration bill.

-"We thought about revoking their degrees," Garvey joked before admitting, "We don't have a lot of authority over them."
+"We thought about revoking their degrees," Jenkins joked before admitting, "We don't have a lot of authority over them."

 Catholic organizations are planning radio ads, telephone "town halls" with local Catholic leaders, newspaper op-eds and other events to rally support.